-6-16 Supervising Difficult Employees District Coaching and Consultation Service
+6-26 Supervising Difficult Employees

 Effectively supervising a difficult employee is often the greatest challenge for school administrators.
-With more than 35 years of personnel and superintendent experience, our former superintendents can help you develop an effective intervention plan by analyzing the educator's problems from multiple perspectives: educational, legal, school culture, and political.
+With more than 35 years of personnel and superintendent experience, Dr. Ash can help you develop an effective intervention plan by analyzing the educator's problems from multiple perspectives: educational, legal, school culture, and political.
 While some administrators may choose to avoid or delay action, such responses could make matters worse educationally, politically, and legally.
-Our consultants will work with you, other administrators, the union, and the employee to fairly address concerns and often find ways to resolve issues.
+Dr. Ash will work with you, other administrators, the union, and the employee to fairly address concerns and often find ways to resolve issues.

-6-17 Working Effectively with Your Union District Coaching and Consultation Service
+6-27 Working Effectively with Your Union

 Is your working relationship with union leaders based on mutual respect, trust, cooperation, fairness, and commitment to the interests of both students and employees?
-If not, and you are looking for improvement, our former superintendents and assistant superintendents for human resources can help you.
-Each has a proven record working with superintendents, union leaders, and school committees to improve labor-management relationships and effectiveness.
-Many have served as former union officers prior to moving into administration.
-The are able to:
+If not, and you are looking for improvement, Dr. Ash can help you.
+Dr. Ash has a proven record working with superintendents, union leaders, and school committees to improve labor-management relationships and effectiveness.
+In 2014, the Boston Globe selected the Lexington Public Schools as one of the best places to work in Massachusetts based on an anonymous employee survey.
+His professional experiences include 18 years as a school superintendent and 18 years an assistant superintendent for Human Resources.
+He also served as a teacher union president in one community and a school committee member in another.